salesforce/design-system-react/README.md

 ### New to React?

 Take a look at our [recommended reading list](https://react.lightningdesignsystem.com/resources) on the documentation site and level up on your knowledge.
 The reading list also includes helpful articles on Redux, Webpack, ES6, and structuring your app.
+The [Concepts and Best Practices](https://react.lightningdesignsystem.com/contributing#concepts-and-best-practices) section of the [Contributing](https://react.lightningdesignsystem.com/contributing) page will help you understand the approach of this library and offer some suggestions for your own components, too.

 ### NPM